Code of Conduct

 Maroondah Council accepts no liability for errant/wayward shots or for any damage caused by such shots.
 Any damage caused by playing of golf at a Maroondah Leisure venue is your responsibility.
 All golfers are therefore advised to take particular care with their shots, so as to avoid injury to other people and/or property, both within and outside the course

 Children under 11 years of age must be accompanied by a responsible adult over the age of 16.

-All golfers must observe the etiquette and general conventions of the game of golf.
+All golfers should understand the etiquette and general conventions of the game of golf.